Eudora Welty House & Garden

-The Eudora Welty House and Garden interprets the life of the internationally acclaimed author.
-Tours of the house are by reservation Tuesday – Friday, four times a day at 9 a.m., 11 a.m., 1 p.m., and 3 p.m. and 9 and 11 a.m. the second Saturday of each month.
+The Eudora Welty House & Garden interprets the life of the internationally acclaimed author.
+Tours of the house are by reservation Tuesday–Friday, four times a day at 9 a.m., 11 a.m., 1 p.m., and 3 p.m., and 9 and 11 a.m. the second Saturday of each month.
 The Education and Visitors Center is located next door and features permanent and special exhibits.
-It is open Monday – Friday from 8:30 a.m. to 5 p.m. and from 8:30 a.m. to noon the second Saturday of each month.
-Call 601-353-7762 or email email@example.com for more information or to reserve a tour time.
+It is open Monday–Friday from 8:30 a.m. to 5 p.m. and from 8:30 a.m. to noon the second Saturday of each month.
+To book a tour, email firstname.lastname@example.org or call 601-353-7762.
+For other inquiries, email email@example.com or call us at 601-353-7762.

 Eudora Welty was a writer of international acclaim whose novels and short stories earned numerous literary awards, including the 1973 Pulitzer Prize for her novel The Optimist’s Daughter.
 Her home at 1119 Pinehurst Street in Jackson, Mississippi, was built by her parents in 1925.
 It was the place she called home for the last 76 years of her life, and where she crafted many, and polished all, of her works of fiction, book reviews and essays.